 The Articles created a loose confederation of states in 1781 with a weak central government.
 The need for a stronger Federal government quickly became obvious as the Founders decided to convene a Constitutional Convention in 1787.

 The Library of Congress has an excellent overview of the Articles at http://www.loc.gov/rr/program/bib/ourdocs/articles.html.
 And you can read the Articles of Confederation at Yale’s Avalon project.

-10: And new for 2016: our Interactive Constitution app!
+9: And don't forget our Interactive Constitution app!
 Once you download the app from iTunes or Google Play, you won't need an Internet connection to read the Constitution, along with dozens of essays from academics who present a balanced analysis and arguments about our Founding document.